 Students may withdraw from all classes through the published last day to withdraw for a term.
 Students withdrawing during the first two weeks of classes will not have those courses appear on their permanent records.
 Withdrawals from the university from the beginning of the third week through the end of the eighth week will be recorded with a grade of 'W.' Withdrawals from the university after the eighth week will be recorded with a grade of 'W' or 'WF' at the discretion of the instructor.
-(During the summer session or other shortened terms, this schedule is adjusted appropriately to fit the university must be received in the Office of the Registrar no later than the close of business hours two days before the last day of classes of any academic term.
+(During the summer session or other shortened terms, this schedule is adjusted appropriately to fit the condensed time frame.)
+All requests for withdrawal from the university must be received in the Office of the Registrar no later than the close of business hours two days before the last day of classes of any academic term.
 Students will not be permitted to withdraw from the university after that date.